shadi1717/oracle-cloud-data-platform-workshop/Lab100/LabGuide100.md

 ### **STEP 5**: Create an App in APEX

 -   You will download another data file from this workshop to create your APEX app.
 You can download it by clicking on the following text link: [Download ApexApp.sql here](./files/ApexApp.sql).
 Then, open your browser window again back to the APEX page.

+-   The following steps allows a user to quickly create an APEX application based on a pre-packaged app.

 -   To start creating an app, click on **App Builder** on the top navigation bar.
 Next, click on **Import**.